Climate Trends and Variations Bulletin - Summer 2013

-The time series graph below shows that the last time the summer average temperatures was below normal was in 2004.
-The red dashed linear trend line indicates summer temperatures have warmed over the last 65 years by 1.4°C.
+The time series graph below shows that, when averaged across the nation, summer temperatures have fluctuated from year to year over the period 1948-2013.
+The red dashed linear trend line indicates that summer temperatures have warmed by 1.3°C over the past 66 years.

 It should be noted that "normal" precipitation in northern Canada is generally much less than it is in southern Canada, and hence a percent departure in the north represents much less difference in actual precipitation than the same percentage in the south.
 The national precipitation rankings are therefore often skewed by the northern departures and do not represent rankings for the volume of water falling on the country.

 The precipitation percent departures graph below shows that summers have tended to be wetter than normal since the mid-1970s.